n0dex/cppjsonlib/README.md

 ### <a name="doc_section"></a>Documentation

 The library is documented with doxygen.
-The documentation can be found [here](https://github.com/n0dex/cppjsonlib/tree/master/json_library_documentation).
+The documentation can be found [here](https://github.com/n0dex/cppjsonlib/tree/master/json_library_documentation). \n
+To use the documentation open [html/index.html](https://github.com/n0dex/cppjsonlib/blob/master/json_library_documentation/html/index.html) in a browser.

 ### <a name="tests_section"></a>Tests